proxytranslation/user-docs/introduction/introduction.md

 - also available as a whitelabel solution

-- standard-compilant XLIFF export option ensures CAT-independency
+- standard-compilant XLIFF export option ensures CAT-independence

 - automated XLIFF export/import option between CAT / Translation
   management systems and Easyling

 - in-context live preview available in certain CAT-tools at translation-time

+**What does that mean?**

 If you are a **business owner**, it can help you reach a wider customer-base through providing information to your potential